 Recent experience demonstrates that legislated revenue increases have not been sufficient to meet instructional program needs and increased costs due to inflation.
-The state will have an aid payment schedule of 64.3%/35.7% for 2012-13, which will put a definite strain on our District financially.
+The state will have an aid payment schedule of 90%/10% for 2013-14, which will ease previous cash flow restraints but not increase total revenue.
 The future revenues of the District and other Minnesota districts will depend heavily on the future actions of the legislature.
 Stabilizing enrollment growth will limit revenue increases in the near future.